nlemoine/acf-country/README.md

 - Dropped support for older PHP & ACF versions, new requirements are:
 	- ACF 5.7+
 	- PHP 5.4+
 - Return format has changed.
-To better stick to ACF and make use of ACF functions, ACF Country will now return values the same way select field do.
+To better stick to ACF and make use of ACF functions, ACF Country will now return values the same way select field do. `['FR' => 'France']` will now look like `['label' => 'France', 'value' => 'FR']`

+Looking for a ACF pre 5.7 support?
+Check the [1.0 branch](https://github.com/nlemoine/acf-country/tree/1.0).

 ### Overview